-Wilson Special Collections Library is pleased to announce that it will award up to ten short-term summer research fellowships to support the intensive, innovative, and impactful research use of its collections.
+Wilson Special Collections Library is pleased to announce that it will award up to eight short-term summer research fellowships to support intensive, innovative, and impactful research and artistic use of its collections.

 - Submit a research proposal and research plan that draws deeply and substantively on the collections of the Wilson Special Collections Library to support your research.

 - Commit to a full-time research residency of at least ten days at the Wilson Library that will occur during the Summer Research Season which extends from June 1 to September 1, 2020.

-If you are a doctoral student or candidate studying the American South and you can commit to a research residency of at least one month, please consider applying for the Wilson Special Collections Library Doctoral Fellowship Program.
+If you are a doctoral student or candidate studying the American South and you can commit to a research residency of at least one month, please consider applying for one of our Southern Studies Doctoral Fellowships.

 - Merit of the proposal